dnusca/the-events-calendar-shortcode/readme.txt

 * Initial Release

 == Changelog ==

+= 2.1 =
+* Disables the new WP editor block if Cornerstone page builder is active due to incompatibilities

 = 2.0.2 =
 * Additional check if wp_set_script_translations exists (not with the Gutenberg plugin)